equinix/terraform-equinix-metal-distributed-minio/README.md

 Terraform uses modules to deploy infrastructure.
 In order to initialize the modules your simply run: `terraform init`.
 This should download modules into a hidden directory `.terraform`

 ## Modify your variables
+We've added *.tfvars to the .gitignore file but you can copy the template with:

+*`cp vars.template terraform.tfvars`

 In the `terraform.tfvars` file you will need to modify the following variables:

 ..*`auth_token` - This is your Packet API Key.